 C++ is used by programmers to create computer software.
 It is used to create general systems software, drivers for various computer devices, software for servers and software for specific applications and also widely used in the creation of video games.

-Object-oriented Programming and C++
+Object-Oriented Programming and C++

-C++ is not purely object-oriented language because object-oriented means to works with object and classes, but in C++ you can write code without creating a class.
+C++ is not purely object-oriented language because of object-oriented means to works with object and classes, but in C++ you can write code without creating a class.

 Features of Object Oriented C++

 - The main focus remains on data rather than procedures.